StarCitizenWiki/mediawiki-extensions-EmbedVideo/README.md

 ![](docs/example.png)

-The EmbedVideo Extension is a MediaWiki extension which adds a parser function called `#ev` for embedding video clips from various video sharing services.
+The EmbedVideo Extension is a MediaWiki extension which adds a parser function called `#ev` and various parser tags like `<youtube>` for embedding video clips from various video sharing services.
 It also adds video and audio media handlers to support transforming standard `[[File:Example.mp4]]` file links into embedded HTML5 `<video>` and `<audio>` tags.

 This privacy enhanced fork adds a toggleable setting that only loads external content _after_ the user gave explicit consent by clicking the video.